 Now that these projects have been built, Australia is producing new record volumes of iron ore, coal, bauxite, gold and lithium.

 This production phase of the boom will last for a much longer period as mines typically take a few years to build but can run for well over 20 years.

-These operating mines are offering many new positions in the industry.
-More than 17,000 new jobs in the resources sector have been created since 2016.
+These operating mines are now offering many new positions in the industry.

 So you can expect the appetite for our world-class Australian resources to remain strong.

 Yes.
 Mining jobs are the highest paid jobs in Australia.
 Median weekly earnings for mining workers were $2,325 in 2020, double the median for all industries ($1,150 a week).

 With world-class educational options available for students, why do you think Australia is experiencing a decline in mining-related enrolments?